If you are using the seasons in your writing, we have put together this post to help you. The seasons can add elemental vigour to your writing.

 How To Use The Seasons In Your Writing

 - Play with extremes.
+Use the setting.
 Make it the hottest day of the year and your heroine’s car breaks down.
 The hero has to strip off his shirt to stay cool under the hood.
 What mood will this create?
 It’s been raining for days and the rain has washed the blood and prints from a crime scene?
 How will this affect a police inspector’s mood and his case?

 - A colourful palette.
 Each season gives a paint box to add tone and description to our stories.
 A bride in an ivory gown getting married on the family farm – her father has picked sunflowers from the fields; a page boy wears a gold bow tie.
 These touches of gold and yellow add to a theme or set piece.
 Think like an artist when writing.